UbiOps/connectors/output_connectors/mysql/README.md

 ## Configuration

+The MySQL output connector works with Python 3.6.
+Using a different version of Python requires changing `python3.6-dev` in ubiops.yaml to another version of Python.

-The MySQL output connector works with Python 3.6 or higher, and should be set up as a deployment with structured input.
+The connector should be set up as a deployment with structured input.
 Each of the input fields corresponds to a field in the database used for inserting.
 The output type does not matter, as no output is returned from the connector.
 We recommend to allocate at least 512 MB of memory to the deployment.

 The connector can be configured using the following environment variables: